danvk/aoc2023/README.md

 - You need an `Allocator` to allocate memory.
 But what's the underlying mechanism here?
 Is `Allocator` special?
 How is `GeneralPurposeAllocator` implemented?
 - Zig has lots of numeric types that don't correspond to anything in hardware, e.g. `u5`.
 How do these work?

+Nitty gritty questions:

+- Why is it `expectEqual(expected, actual)` when the other way around works so much better from a type inference perspective?

 ## Observations

 - An Arena allocator has some similarities to Rust-style lifetime annotations.